Birth control: Can preejaculation fluid cause pregnancy?

 Medically reviewed by Drugs.com.
 Last updated on Aug 18, 2023.

 Yes.
 It's called preejaculation fluid.
 It can have sperm in it.
 That means pregnancy can occur even when there isn't full ejaculation inside the vagina.

-Withdrawal of the penis from the vagina before ejaculation is one of the oldest methods of birth control.
-It's free, readily available and has no side effects.
-Still, withdrawal is unreliable at best — and it offers no protection from sexually transmitted infections.
+Taking the penis out of the vagina before ejaculation, called withdrawal, is one of the oldest methods of birth control.
+It's free and has no side effects.
+Still, withdrawal won't always work.
+And it doesn't protect against sexually transmitted infections.

 To prevent pregnancy, pick another type of birth control.
 There are many.
 Ask a member of your health care team to help you choose one.